the-turing-way/the-turing-way/reproducible_environments.md

 ![workdir_example](../figures/workdir_example.png)

+Directories B_1 and B_2 have been created within directory A.

 WORKDIR should be used whenever changing directories is necessary when building an image.
 It may be tempting to use `RUN cd directory_name` instead as this syntax will be more familiar to those that commonly work via the command line, but this can lead to errors.
 After each `RUN` statement in a Dockerfile the image is saved, any following commands are applied to the image anew.
 As an example here is what happens in the above example if the `WORKDIR A` line is swapped for `RUN cd A`

 ![cd_example](../figures/cd_example.png)